Visit our Facebook page for posts about this year’s grantees!

 Our family has supported school programs where students of all ages can become engaged in the environment through observation and experimentation.
 Because of Cope’s proven successful programming, we joined the Quigg Family Foundation to make a joint multi-year gift in support of a multi-purpose facility and classroom space to continue their wonderful environmental education.
 This Sustainable Environmental Center will be certified under the Living Building Challenge.
 Currently, only seven building in the United States hold this certification.

 A gem in the community, Girls Inc. of Wayne County provides after-school and summer programming for over 100 girls annually.
 In addition, Girls Inc. serves around 2,000 youth in the Preventing Adolescent Programming school-based outreach annually, with a daily for-credit course at Richmond High School featuring peer education.
-Our support assists in increasing staff and hours to better provide services to the girls.
+Our support over the past few years has focused on helping Girls Inc. create a new home for the girls on the southeast side of town.
+Once again, we partnered with Quigg Fund to deepen the impact.

 Our funding has provided scholarships and financial assistance for 9 sports programs and after-school care to youth and families through the Building Strong Kids Campaign.
 When it became necessary for the Y to move to a new facility, our funding strengthened the security of the building for families and children.